 If you’re new to email marketing then you’ll probably need to learn some new terms and concepts.
 One important concept is that of the “squeeze page,” also known as an “opt-in page”.

 A squeeze page is a page on your website that exists for the specific purpose of getting a reader to give you their email address so that you can send certain information or information products to them.
 This opt-in process can be for a new subscription to something that you offer on your site, for the purpose of receiving a particular item from you (such as an ebook), or to join your mailing list to receive future offers, or some combination of these.

 Squeeze pages are important because building your mailing list is an essential part of doing business online.
 In fact, building your list of email contacts could be the single most important element of your online marketing success.
 And one of the best methods for getting new prospects to give you their email addresses is through the use of well-designed and well-implemented opt in pages.

 Also be clear on what the next step is.
 Are you going to send them a confirmation email that they need to open and click on before they’re subscribed?
 If you’re going to send them an ebook, or start an autoresponder series, when can they expect to hear from you – right away or within a couple of days?
 Setting your prospect’s expectations is key to your success.

 What Should Your Squeeze Pages Not Include?

 Furthermore, you should only request the minimum of information – chances are this is just going to be the prospect’s email address. and first name.
-If you don’t need to know their last name, how they found your site, or any other extra information, then don’t ask for it on your squeeze page.
+If you don’t need to know their last name, how they found your site, or any other extra information, then don’t ask for it.
 The more information someone has to provide, the more likely it is that they’ll click away without giving you anything at all.